 - Wayne Rooney: England captain to quit internationals after 2018 World Cup

-- Dubai opens world’s largest indoor theme park
+- Dubai opens the world’s largest indoor theme park

-If you do redecorate, opting for lighter colours on walls, floors and ceilings will help light to bounce around the room and make any space feel larger.
-The clever use of lighting to ‘zone’ larger spaces will allow you to break up the room at night, making it feel cosy when you want it to.
+If you redecorate, choosing lighter colors on walls, floors, and ceilings will help light bounce around the room and make any space feel larger.
+The clever use of lighting to ‘zone’ larger areas will allow you to break up the room at night, making it feel cozy when you want it to.

 Room to breathe